stefanoabalsamo79/trying-fluxcd/README.md

 --path=clusters/kind
 ```

-You will see an output like this:
+You will see the following output:
 ![image-003](./diagrams_and_images/image_003.png)

 #### After flux bootstrap is done you can see that the demanded [`trying-flux-demo`](https://github.com/stefanoabalsamo79/trying-flux-demo.git) repository has been created along with some controller installed on your cluster